 Ivan Radmore, CEO of the free-to-access online business platform BuzzApex, believes we often overlook the essential building blocks.
 The purpose of a business is to make a profit.
 Any employment offered is a direct result of that profit.
 If we accept that employment is a by-product of business, then it’s not difficult to relate that back to unemployment.
 It is, therefore, reasonable to accept that any country with an unacceptable unemployment ratio to population also suffers from a shackled business environment, as the two are systemic.
 What is defined as acceptable is very much dependent on the country and industry leaders’ definition.”

-Future-Forward is Future Friendly
+Future-Forward is Future-Friendly

 Many developing countries, possibly in response to their voter base, resist embracing new technologies.
 The closure of outdated technology results in job losses and the resultant negative press can be costly at the polls.
 Companies are also warned of the hazards that technology brings to employment but let’s be reminded that the drive-ins and cinemas were replaced with the video stores that employed more people.
 The video stores have faded out now and yet, if we search for the results of the number of people now needed to run the millions of servers at Google, Facebook, Netflix, Youtube, and the many others that feed us the entertainment we find unbelievable numbers.
-The “Like” button and “Follow” has created business opportunities that were never considered in the past because we were locked into the present and not looking to the exciting future.
+The “Like” button and “Follow” have created business opportunities that were never considered in the past because we were locked into the present and not looking to the exciting future.
 It takes brave thinking to embrace future jobs when people are concerned about their current situation.
 However, history has taught us that those who resist change get left behind.
 This is a position that ironically fuels job losses.

 “As a child, my mother and many others were concerned that bookkeeping was shortly to become a job of the past because of computers, yet today we see the skyline littered with new buildings erected to create office space for all those that are needed to feed and extract data from computers.
 I hear people telling me today of the threats posed by robots and Artificial Intelligence, but unlike in the past, I’ve realised that technology brings employment and we only need to look at how many are employed in the manufacture and distribution of smartphones to understand this point.
 The faster we embrace innovation the better life will be for the next generation.
 This is not a time to fear progress,” says Radmore.